gjy3035/Awesome-Crowd-Counting/README.md

 ## Papers

 ### arXiv papers
-Note that all unpublished arXiv papers are not included into [the leaderboard of performance](#performance).
+Note that all unpublished arXiv papers are not included in [the leaderboard of performance](#performance).

 - <a name=""></a>NAS-Count: Counting-by-Density with Neural Architecture Search [[paper](https://arxiv.org/abs/2003.00217)]
 - <a name=""></a>Towards Using Count-level Weak Supervision for Crowd Counting [[paper](https://arxiv.org/abs/2003.00164)]